 Bethany O’Neill Email

-Bethany O’Neill is the Operations Manager at the Furman Center.
+Bethany O’Neill is the Operations Manager at the NYU Furman Center.
 She earned her B.S. in Food Science & Human Nutrition from the University of Florida, and is pursuing an M.A. in Food Studies at New York University.
-Bethany is interested in food policy issues and the local food movement.
-At the Furman Center, she is enjoying the opportunity to learn about urban planning and housing in New York City.
+Bethany is interested in food policy issues and their intersections with sustainability and urban planning.